 I simply began to paint what I felt, in the moment, using black canvasses to note my despair and metal leaf to represent me as an energy.

-The urge has not diminished since I began to paint, it has grown.
-It is a positive energy that draws me to an immersive place in my studio where I can converse silently with my thoughts and invite them to dance on the canvas as an abstract artist
+Painting for me is a positive force with an energy that draws me to an immersive place in my studio where I can converse silently with my thoughts and invite them onto the canvas as an artist.